-As with the implementation of any new system or policy on your campus, the first step should be to give consideration to overarching issues surrounding goals, design, people, timing, impact, and anticipated challenges.
+As with the implementation of any new system or policy on your campus, the first step should be to consider overarching issues surrounding goals, design, people, timing, impact, and anticipated challenges.
 The following questions should prompt discussion and provide guidance for all institutions implementing Concourse.
-The entire survey document can be downloaded and completed at the end of this article.

-- Who do you expect to be able to edit syllabi?
+- Who should be able to edit master templates?

 Integration and Data

 - Which student information system (SIS) do you use?

 - Which learning management system (LMS) do you use?

 - How are courses created in the LMS each term?